State Prison at Møgelkær

-The State Prison at Møgelkær is a prison located in Møgelkær in Denmark.
+The State Prison at Møgelkær is a prison located in Møgelkær in central Denmark.
 The place where the prison is now located was in the beginning a manor house.
 Later the location was used as a workplace for young unemployed people.
-From 1945 to 1973 the place was used as a youth prison until it was transformed into prison for adults inmates.
+From 1945 to 1973 the place was used as a youth prison until it was transformed into a prison for adults inmates.